 Chiodos is an Emo

-band, known mostly for there energetic live shows, frequent use of time shifts and complex song structures, piano interludes, and Craig Owen's powerful and emotive voice; that's comfortable with both metal scream
+band, known mostly for their energetic live shows, frequent use of time shifts and complex song structures, piano interludes, and Craig Owen's powerful and emotive voice that's comfortable with both metal screams

-'s and musical theatre esque high notes.
-A Chiodos song usually features an extensive use of piano along with thrash metal influenced riffs, quick tempo shifts, and literate lyrics.
+and musical theatre-esque high notes.
+A Chiodos song usually features an extensive use of piano along with thrash metal-influenced riffs, quick tempo shifts, and literate lyrics.

-They released there debut All's well that ends well in 2005. it caused a huge stir in the post-hardcore community for it's ambitious sound and aesthetic as well as for Craig Owens intense vocals which sounded closer to broadway than to post hardcore.
+, in 2005.
+It caused a huge stir in the post-hardcore community for its ambitious sound and aesthetic as well as for Craig Owen's intense vocals which sounded closer to Broadway than to post-hardcore.

 Tropes featured by Chiodos:

-- Author Appeal: Shakespear quotes and lush classical instrumentation
+- Author Appeal: William Shakespeare quotes and lush classical instrumentation.

-- Shout-Out: numerous ones in there song titles, and many to a number of Shakespear plays and sonnets in their song lyrics.
+- Shout-Out: Numerous ones in their song titles, and many to a number of Shakespeare plays and sonnets in their song lyrics.